ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 multiple RFC5322.From Domains.
 Each RFC5322.From domain will create its own "record" within the report.
 Consider the case where there are three domains with traffic volume to report: example.com, foo.example.com, and bar.example.com.
-There will be explicit DMARC records for example.com and bar.example.com, with distinct policies.
-There is no explicit DMARC record for foo.example.com, so it will be reliant on the policy described for example.com.
+There will be explicit DMARC Policy Records for example.com and bar.example.com, with distinct policies.
+There is no explicit DMARC Policy Record for foo.example.com, so it will be reliant on the policy described for example.com.
 For a report period, there would now be two reports.
 The first will be for bar.example.com, and contain only one "record", for bar.example.com.
-The second report would be for example domain contain multiple "record" elements, one for example.com and one for foo.example.com (and extensibly, other "record" elements for subdomains which likewise did not have an explicit DMARC policy declared).
+The second report would be for example.com and contain multiple "record" elements, one for example.com and one for foo.example.com (and extensibly, other "record" elements for subdomains which likewise did not have an explicit DMARC Policy Record).

 ### DKIM Signatures in Aggregate Reports